 This content is current only at the time of printing.
-This document was printed on 30 May 2017.
+This document was printed on 25 September 2018.
 A current copy is located at https://apvma.gov.au/node/226

 You are here

-The APVMA can issue a formal written warning if it has reasonable grounds to suspect that a person has contravened the Agvet Code, the Agricultural and Veterinary Chemicals (Administration) Act 1992 (the Admin Act) or the Agricultural and Veterinary Chemical Products (the Collection of Levy) Act 1994 (Collection Act).
+The APVMA can issue a formal written warning if it has reasonable grounds to suspect that a person has contravened the Agvet Code, the Agricultural and Veterinary Chemicals Administration Act 1992 (the Admin Act) or the Agricultural and Veterinary Chemical Products the Collection of Levy Act 1994 (Collection Act).

-Section 69EO of the Admin Act provides that the APVMA may issue a formal warning to a person if the APVMA reasonably believes that the person has contravened provisions of the Admin Act or Collection Act.
+Section 69EO of the Admin Act states the APVMA may issue a formal warning to a person if the APVMA reasonably suspects that the person has contravened provisions of the Admin Act or Collection Act.

-4. Publication or disclosure
+Publication and disclosure

 The APVMA considers publishing information about enforcement matters helps to deter future acts of non-compliance.